Felix-Quehl/C_Memory_Manager/README.md

 cp ./mem/header/mem.h ./out
 ```

-After `make` completed the build completed , you can grab the dynamic linkable library file and the header file from the out directory: `./out`
+After `make` completed the build completed, you can grab the dynamic linkable library file and the header file from the out directory: `./out`

 ### Test